-- Enable two-step authentication for your Gmail address.
+- Enable two-step authentication for your Gmail address (if that’s the email client you use).
 That way, you will have to validate each login by clicking on a link you’ll receive in your e-mail.
 While this might seem like a nuisance, it’s better to be safe than sorry.

 Changing your password from a computer:

 - Log into your Netflix Account.

 - Hover over your profile icon in the top-right corner and select Account from the dropdown menu.

 - Click on Change Password.
 You’ll find it on the top-right of the Account page under Membership & Billing.

 - On the next page, enter your current password in the first field and your new password in the other two.

 - Optionally, you can check the box next to Require all devices to sign in again with a new password.
 This will automatically log out all your connected devices from Netflix.